hylo-lang/hylo/Docs/GenericDispatch.md

 }
 ```

+Every conformance declaration desugars into the declaration of a
+constant witness table, so you can think of the witness table as the
+reification of the conformance.

 Other mechanisms are possible, but witness tables provide  predictable
-performance, and the choice doesn't ultimately affect the semantic
+performance, and the choice of mechanism doesn't ultimately affect the
-decisions that we are discussing here.
-Therefore, without loss of
+semantic decisions that we are discussing here.
+Therefore, without
-generality, the rest of this discussion is framed in terms of witness
+loss of generality, the rest of this discussion is framed in terms of
-tables.
+witness tables.

 ### Static Invisibility of Concrete Types